alexespejo/alexespejo/README.md

 ## 💫 welcome

-📚 I'm Alex and I'm an incoming third-year student majoring in Computer Science at UCI
+📚 I'm Alex and I'm an third-year student majoring in Computer Science at UCI

 🔭 I’m always working on projects whether it be passion, group, and hackathon alike!